 This planning tool will help you:

 Friends, big picture planning is a MUST for anyone that wants to achieve lasting, godly change.
-Have a plan for planning :)
+So have a plan for planning :)

 Once you’ve walked through big picture planning and have set practical goals, it’s time to take action.
 Unfortunately, this is where many lose their vision and determination.
-Yet a goal will stay a goal unless you don’t take practical steps each day towards making it a reality.
+A goal will stay a goal unless you don’t take practical steps each day towards making it a reality.

 One of the tools I like for creating a daily/weekly action plan is the Eisenhower Box.
 Presently, this simple concept has transformed my productivity and helped me reach the goals God has placed upon my heart.

 This popular productivity tool was created by Dwight D. Eisenhower, the 34th President of the United States.
 He is remembered for a legacy of productivity, and how much he achieved while in office.
 Impressively, he launched programs that directly led to the development of the Interstate Highway System in the United States, the launch of the Internet and the creation of NASA.
 Amazing!

 He used an Eisenhower Box to help him plan actionable steps to reach his goals and you can, too!

 How to Eliminate Overwhelm Using The Eisenhower Box

 You can easily develop a daily/weekly action plan using the Eisenhower Box formula:

 First, write down all of the tasks you need to accomplish for the day/week on separate Post-It notes.
 (There’s something so cathartic about the “brain dump!”)